-If we are unable to identify and acquire or lease suitable sites for centers or if we face increased construction and development costs, our revenue growth rate and profits may be negatively impacted.
+If we are unable to successfully execute our asset-light growth strategy, our results of operations, cash flow and return on invested capital may be negatively impacted.
 Our center profitability may decline as we open new centers.

+We are executing on a strategy to grow our business by expanding the number of our centers in an asset-light manner as detailed in "Item 1-Business-Our Growth Strategies and Member Experience Initiatives" of this Annual Report.
 To successfully expand our business, we must identify and acquire or lease sites that meet the site selection criteria we have established.
 We may face significant competition for sites that meet our criteria, and as a result, we may lose those sites, our competitors could copy our format or we could be forced to pay significantly higher prices for those sites.
-Additionally, as we partner with real estate developers in mall/retail and residential tower locations, their timeline and ability to move forward may differ from ours.
-If we are unable to cost-effectively identify and acquire or lease sites for new centers, our revenue growth rate and profits may be negatively impacted.
-Additionally, if our analysis of the suitability of a site is incorrect or if we do not anticipate all of the challenges relating to the expansion of our operations, we may not be able to expand profitably or recover our capital investment in developing and building the new center on the timeline or at the rate we expected.
-Any of these results could have a negative impact on our revenue growth rate and profits.
+Additionally, as we grow the number of our centers in an asset-light manner, we must engage and negotiate with numerous third parties, including landlords, developers, sellers, contractors and governmental authorities.
+Their timeline and ability to move forward may differ from ours.
+If we are unable to cost-effectively identify and acquire or lease sites for new centers, our revenue growth rate, profits, cash flow and return on invested capital may be negatively impacted.
+Additionally, if our analysis of the suitability of a site is incorrect or if we do not adapt to or anticipate all of the challenges relating to the expansion of our operations, including the more diverse locations, sizes and types of buildings, remodels and timelines in new markets and spaces, we may not be able to expand profitably or recover our capital investment in developing and building or remodeling the new center on the timeline or at the rate we expected.
+Any of these results could have a negative impact on our revenue growth rate, profits, cash flow and return on invested capital.

-Our current focus for new centers continues to include wealthier demographic locations, including in urban and coastal markets and at mall/retail and residential tower locations.
+Our focus for new centers continues to include wealthier demographic locations, including in urban and coastal markets and at ground-up suburban builds, mall or retail locations, vertical residential and urban locations.
 If we are unable to leverage our brand and what we bring to these markets and locations, we may be required to pay relatively higher costs for land or lease payments.
 We could also have increased construction costs and higher development costs to offer more luxurious amenities and features within the new centers.
 We have also experienced escalating construction costs more generally due to inflation.
-The higher gross invested capital and higher occupancy costs at these centers would require increases in the value of sale-leaseback transactions or higher operating profits per center to produce our targeted level of return.
+Higher gross invested capital and higher occupancy costs at these centers would require increases in the value of sale-leaseback transactions or higher operating profits per center to produce our targeted rate of return.
 At the same time, however, a result of opening new centers is that our center operating margins may be lower than they have been historically while the centers build membership base.
-We expect both the increase in pre-opening expenses and the lower revenue volumes characteristic of newly opened centers to affect our operating margins at these new centers.
+An increase in preopening expenses and lower revenue volumes characteristic of newly opened centers would affect our operating margins at these netters.

-Opening new centers in existing markets may attract some memberships away from other centers in those markets, thereby leading to diminished revenue and profitability.
+Opening new centers in existing markets may attract some memberships away from other centers in those markets, which could lead to diminished revenue and profitability.
 In addition, as a result of new center openings in existing markets, and because older centers will represent an increasing proportion of our center base over time, our same-center revenue increases may be lower in future periods than in the past.